Atrocities in the Congo Free State: Atrocities

-Red Rubber system and forced labour
+Red rubber system and forced labour

-With the majority of the Free State's revenues derived from the export of rubber, a labour policy—known by critics as the "Red Rubber system"—was created to maximise its extraction.
+With the majority of the Free State's revenues derived from the export of rubber, a labour policy—known by critics as the "red rubber system"—was created to maximise its extraction.
 Labour was demanded by the administration as taxation.
 This created a "slave society" as companies became increasingly dependent on forcibly mobilising Congolese labour for their collection of rubber.
 The state recruited a number of black officials, known as capitas, to organise local labour.
-However, the desire to maximise rubber collection, and hence the state's profits, meant that the centrally enforced demands were often set arbitrarily without considering the numbers or the welfare of workers.
+However, the desire to maximise rubber collection, and hence the state's profits, meant that the centrally enforced demands were often set arbitrarily without considering the number of workers or their welfare.
 In the concessionary territories, the private companies which had purchased a concession from the Free State administration were able to use virtually any measures they wished to increase production and profits without state interference.

-The lack of a developed bureaucracy to oversee any commercial methods produced an atmosphere of "informality" throughout the state in regards to the operation of enterprises, which in turn facilitated abuses.
+The lack of a developed bureaucracy to oversee any commercial methods produced an atmosphere of "informality" throughout the state in regard to the operation of enterprises, which in turn facilitated abuses.
 Treatment of labourers (especially the duration of service) was not regulated by law and instead was left to the discretion of officials on the ground.
-ABIR and the Société Anversoise du Commerce au Congo were particularly noted for the harshness with which officials treated Congolese workers.
+The Anglo-Belgian India Rubber Company (ABIR) and the Société Anversoise du Commerce au Congo were particularly noted for the harshness with which their officials treated Congolese workers.
 The historian Jean Stengers described regions controlled by these two companies as "veritable hells-on-earth".
 Rubber harvesters were usually compensated for their labour with cheap items, such as a cloth, beads, a portion of salt, or a knife.
 On one occasion, a customary chief who ordered his subjects to gather rubber was rewarded with slaves.